jymeraz/Omok-Game/README.md

 # Omok-Game

-Implementing an Omok Game in multiple programming languages
+Implementing an Omok Game in PHP, Dart, Haskell, and Java.